Exploring Individual Factors in the Adoption of LLMs for Specific Software Engineering Purposes: Introduction

-To do so, we used a validated questionnaire, surveying $N=188$ software engineers.
+To do so, we built upon the dataset collected for our previous study~\citep{lambiase2024investigatingroleculturalvalues} by extending it with additional purpose-specific adoption measures and shifting the analytical focus, investigating how UTAUT2 constructs influence the actual frequency of LLM use across distinct software engineering purposes.
+Specifically, we used a validated questionnaire, surveying $N=188$ software engineers.
 Data has been subsequently analyzed with Partial Least Squares Structural Equation Modeling (PLS-SEM).
-To operationalize the dependent variables—i.e., the adoption of LLMs for software engineering tasks—the framework proposed by Khojah et al.~\cite{khojah2024beyond}—appropriately tailored for analysis—was adopted, as it provides a comprehensive and generalizable representation of LLM adoption in software engineering.
-For the independent variables—i.e., developer profiles—we used the UTAUT2 framework~\cite{Venkatesh_2012_UTAUT2}, given its robustness and reliability in capturing the key factors influencing technology adoption.
+To operationalize the dependent variables—i.e., the adoption of LLMs for software engineering purposes—the framework proposed by Khojah et al.~\citep{khojah2024beyond} was adopted, as it provides a comprehensive and generalizable representation of LLM adoption in software engineering.
+For the independent variables—i.e., developer profiles—we used the UTAUT2 framework~\citep{Venkatesh_2012_UTAUT2}, given its robustness and reliability in capturing the key factors influencing technology adoption.

 The results depict a heterogeneous adoption landscape.
-Different developer profiles appear to favor distinct tasks, with certain characteristics even counterintuitively disadvantaging specific uses.
-For instance, the extent to which a developer values peer opinions is associated with a higher likelihood of using LLMs for tasks related to retrieving information for decision-making.
-Conversely, strong support for LLM adoption appears to discourage their use for the same tasks, suggesting a nuanced and complex integration process.
+Different developer profiles appear to favor distinct purposes, with certain characteristics even counterintuitively disadvantaging specific uses.
+For instance, the extent to which a developer values peer opinions is associated with a higher likelihood of using LLMs for purposes related to retrieving information for decision-making.
+Conversely, strong support for LLM adoption appears to discourage their use for the same purposes, suggesting a nuanced and complex integration process.